Jeansen/cdmn/README.md

 Normally the Meta key maps to the the ALT key.
 If the bindings do not work, please check your system mappings.

+# My distibution does not have rxvt-unicode-256color 9.22

+It might happen that your distribution does not offer version 9.22 of rxvt, even not via backports or other repositories.
+In this case you can still compile rxvt yourself.
+I recommend to first install the available version of your distribution anyway to pull in all its dependencies.
+Then uninstall it directly afterwards (but keep the dependencies).
+Now you can build rxvt yourself.
+This should take less than 5 minutes.
+Here is what you need to do on Debian:

+- First you will need to install some development packages to compile rxsvt with all the necessary features.

+        sudo apt-get install libxft-dev libperl-dev checkinstall

+- Get the source from [http://dist.schmorp.de/rxvt-unicode/](http://dist.schmorp.de/rxvt-unicode/) and extract it to a place of your liking.
+Navigate into the just extracted folder and run the following commands:

+        ./configure
+        make
+        checkinstall

+After that a package with the name `rxvt-unicode` will be installed and you should able to call `urxvt`.

 # How to customize cdmn (so far)

 Here are some settings, that already work with more to come: